-iments are performed under different parameter settings as described in Table III on the three datasets TW200k, TW2mi and GN to evaluate the efficiency of the approaches.
+We evaluate and report the query performance of the three approaches Pystin, I^3 , and Baseline in this section.
+Experiments are performed under different parameter settings as described in Table III on the three datasets TW200k, TW2mi, and GN to evaluate the efficiency of the approaches.

 In general, of the three algorithms that were evaluated, the query performance of Pystin was significantly better than that of the Baseline, and was worse than that of I^3 .
-This trend is observed with all the three datasets, as shown in Fig. 8(a), 8(c) and 8(c).
+This trend is observed with all the three datasets, as shown in Fig. 8(a)-(c).
 This is completely in line with our expectation, as Pystin index does much better than the secure approach Baseline because it does not use an index.
 Also, Pystin's query performance is worse than that of I^3 index, because I^3 is not a secure index and hence does not pay for the cost of security operations.

-1) Varying k in top k: In Fig. 8, we examine the query performance while varying k as 1, 2, 3, 4 and 5.
+1) Varying k in Top k: In Fig. 8, we examine the query performance while varying k as 1, 2, 3, 4, and 5.
 In all the three approaches, the same ranking function calculates the total score for all the objects in the document space.
 Hence, varying k does not have an impact on the query performance in our experiments.

-2) Varying selectivity: We experimented with different values of Selectivity in the query sets such as 5%, 10%, 20% and 30%.
+2) Varying Selectivity: We experimented with different values of selectivity in the query sets, such as 5%, 10%, 20%, and 30%.
 Fig. 9 presents the query performance in the three approaches.
-We can see that I3 and Pystin are both sensitive to the change in Selectivity.
-As the value of Selectivity increases, there are more queries for which the spatial objects are scanned and the score is calculated.
+We can see that I^3 and Pystin are both sensitive to the change in selectivity.
+As the value of selectivity increases, there are more queries for which the spatial objects are scanned and the score is calculated.
 However, this increase in the cost of query processing is not significant for I^3 .
-For Pystin, though the cost increases up to 2.16x when Selectivity increases from 5% to 30%, it is not very significant in terms of the overall query performance over Baseline as seen in Fig. 9.
-It can be observed that Pystin takes a higher amount of time for query processing compared to I3.
-This is due to the fact that Pystin involves use of BGN Encryption in the Cloud to calculate the spatial relevancy score.
-However, it is also noticable that the query performance time remains under 1 second for Pystin.
+For Pystin, though the cost increases up to $2.16 \times$ when selectivity increases from

+5% to 30%, it is not very significant in terms of the overall query performance over Baseline as seen in Fig. 9.
+It can be observed that Pystin takes a higher amount of time for query processing compared to I^3 .
+This is due to the fact that Pystin involves use of BGN encryption in the Cloud to calculate the spatial relevancy score.
+However, it is also noticeable that the query performance time remains under 1 s for Pystin.
 Our scheme is 100 times faster than the Baseline algorithm for all the three datasets.

-3) Varying α : Recall, α is a weight to specify the importance of spatial and textual relevance scores in the overall score in Eq.
-(3).
+3) Varying α : Recall, α is a weight to specify the importance of spatial and textual relevance scores in the overall score in (3).
 For the Twitter datasets where the average number of keywords in a spatial object is relatively low (as shown in Table II), α does not have an impact on the query performance.
 The average number of keywords per spatial object in slightly more in the GN dataset compared to the Twitter datasets, but not significantly larger.
 In Fig. 10, we report that the query performance remains unaffected by the value of α in our experiments.